This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 All you do is load the coals up, use a little bit of paper at the bottom of the starter to ignite a flame, then sit back for about 15 minutes as your coals ignite and the fire works it’s way vertically through the cylinder.

 If you aren’t using a charcoal chimney starter, you could simply be going about starting your fire the wrong way.
 Nowadays it’s not advised to use lighter fluid or other chemicals to get your fire going.
 You just don’t want that stuff near anything that is going to cook your food.

 The other alternative is to use an electric charcoal starter, which are a little bit more dangerous to use but can definitely still get the job done.

 Your Thermometer Doesn’t Work

-One of the consistently inconsistent pieces of equipment across all types of grills and smokers is the built in lid thermometer.
-For some reason, many manufacturer’s just don’t get it right, or they view the lid thermometer as a cost saving opportunity in the construction process.
+One of the consistently inconsistent pieces of equipment across all types of grills is the built-in lid thermometer.
+For some reason, many manufacturers just don’t get it right, or they view the lid thermometer as a cost saving opportunity in the construction process.

 Unfortunately, that means that many grills have lid thermometers that stink, for lack of a better term.
 So it’s quite possible that your fire is burning plenty hot, but you’re just getting a bad reading from your thermometer.

 The solution is to get a third party thermometer and compare that reading with the reading of your lid temperature gauge.